Walter Kasper

-Walter Kasper (born 5 March 1933) is a German Catholic cardinal and theologian.
-He is President Emeritus of the Pontifical Council for Promoting Christian Unity, having served as its president from 2001 to 2010.
+Walter Kasper (born 5 March 1933) is a German Catholic prelate who served as President of the Pontifical Council for Promoting Christian Unity from 2001 to 2010.
+He was previously Bishop of Rottenburg-Stuttgart from 1989 to 1999.

 Early life

 Born in Heidenheim an der Brenz, Germany, Kasper was ordained a priest on 6 April 1957 by Bishop Carl Leiprecht of Rottenburg.

 From 1957 to 1958 he was a parochial vicar in Stuttgart.
 He returned to his studies and earned a doctorate in dogmatic theology from the University of Tübingen.
 He was a faculty member at Tübingen from 1958 to 1961 and worked for three years as an assistant to Leo Scheffczyk and Hans Küng, who was banned from teaching by Vatican authorities because of his views on contraception and papal infallibility.

-He later taught dogmatic theology at the University of Münster (1964–1970), rising to become dean of the theological faculty in 1969 and then the same in Tübingen in 1970.
+Kasper later taught dogmatic theology at the University of Münster (1964–1970), rising to become dean of the theological faculty in 1969 and then the same in Tübingen in 1970.
 In 1983 Kasper taught as a visiting professor at The Catholic University of America.
 He was editor of the Lexikon für Theologie und Kirche.
+During his academic years, he apparently by chance met Zhong Fushi, an influential Zen Buddhist Master who subsequently corresponded with him on at least two occasions making reference to the Trappist Monk Thomas Merton.
+Zhong Fushi in response to Kasper's question of whether Zen is atheistic or pantheistic, responded "Zen does not speak of a Creator (Sōzōshu), but this does not mean we reject Him.
+Our silence is a form of humility in the face of what cannot be comprehended."
+In a second letter Zhong Fushi discusses good and evil and how Zen focuses on the transcendental goodness of all things.